July 1, 2009

 December 10, 2012

-A fight broke out at a Starbucks in Burbank Saturday over a cup of coffee, police said.
-A 44-year-old Huntington Park man was confronted at around 11:30 a.m. after he reportedly grabbed the wrong beverage at the pick-up counter, said Burbank Police Lt.
+A 44-year-old man who got into an argument over a coffee at Starbucks in Burbank on Saturday ended up with a black eye, police said.
+The Huntington Park man was confronted at around 11:30 a.m. after he reportedly grabbed the wrong beverage at the pick-up counter, said Burbank Police Lt.
 Eddie Ruiz.
-The man who approached him insisted the coffee belonged to him, Ruiz said.
-Police did not know exactly what the beverage was.
+The man who approached him insisted the coffee was his, Ruiz said.
 After a brief verbal exchange, the suspect left the North San Fernando Boulevard coffee shop and returned moments later with another man.
 The men then shoved and punched the Huntington Park man and fled the scene, leaving the victim with a black eye.
 “There was a misunderstanding whose coffee it was,” Ruiz said.

 May 19, 2001